department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bulleted-lists.md

 <h3 class="do-dont__heading">Like this</h3>
 <div class="do-dont__content" markdown="1">

-Use ending periods for each bulleted item in a list if one of the items contains a fragment and an additional sentence.
+Use ending periods for each bulleted item in a list if any of the items contain a fragment and an additional sentence.

 Here's what you'll need to apply:
 - **Social Security number** for you, your spouse, and your qualified dependents.